-The Cuisinart CEK-40 Electric Knife comes with two sets of high-quality stainless steel blades, one designed for carving and the other for cutting bread.
-The ergonomic handle is BPA free and features a one-touch pressure activated on / off switch.
+The Cuisinart CEK-40 Electric Knife comes with two sets of high-quality blades, one designed for carving and the other for cutting bread.
+The handle is BPA free and features a one-touch pressure-activated on / off switch.
 The positioning of the switch means it is just as easy to use left-handed as it is right-handed.

 The blades are easy to insert, lock in place, and can be removed quickly with the blade release button.
-The set includes a solid wood butcher block that holds the handle and both sets of blades firmly in place, while a safety lock means the blades cannot be removed accidentally or slip out of place.
+The set includes a solid wood butcher block that holds the handle and both sets of blades firmly in place.